WP-Cassify/wp-cassify-develop/README.md

 Next you can open the project with your IDE from the directory ./wordpress.

 For XDebug, you have to configure the IDE to listen on port 9003.

+## Release on wordpress.org

+Thanks to https://github.com/marketplace/actions/wordpress-plugin-svn-deploy, we release the plugin on wordpress.org with a github action .

+To releae the plugin, a github action is triggered on each tag to synchronize the official subversion repository of the plugin with the github repository.

+The action is defined in the file `.github/workflows/release.yml`.

 ## License